ucb-bar/chipyard/docs/Chipyard-Basics/Initial-Repo-Setup.rst

     # note: this may not be the latest release if the documentation version != "stable"
     git checkout |version|

-Next run the following script to fully setup Chipyard with a specific toolchain.
+Next run the following script to fully setup Chipyard with the ``riscv-tools`` toolchain.
-There are two toolchains, one for normal RISC-V programs called ``riscv-tools`` which is the one needed for most Chipyard use-cases, and another for Hwacha called ``esp-tools``.
-Run the following script based off which compiler you would like to use.

-..
-Note:: Prior versions of Chipyard recommended ``esp-tools`` for Gemmini development.
-Gemmini should now be used with the standard ``riscv-tools``.

 ..
 Warning:: The following script will complete a "full" installation of Chipyard which may take a long time depending on the system.
     Ensure that this script completes fully (no interruptions) before continuing on.
 User can use the ``--skip`` or ``-s`` flag to skip steps: